PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 <q>**THANKS!** *The assets used in this tutorial are open-source and many thanks to the creator for providing these assets.*</q>

-Once you have those assets downloaded you can add the *Textures* folder to the *Assets* folder of your project.
+Once you have those assets downloaded, you can add the *Textures* folder to the *Assets* folder of your project.
 The important texture for this tutorial is the one called ‘tankSprites’.
 You need to set this texture to the multiple sprite-mode and then split the sprite-sheet yourself using the automatic-splice option.
-We've set the pixel per unit size to 150 for this tutorial, but you may leave it at 100 if you like.
+We've set the pixel per unit size to 150 for this tutorial, but you can leave it at 100 if you like.

-Once you have the tank-sprites ready we can move onto the main-game scene.
+Once you have the tank-sprites ready, we can move onto the main-game scene.
 We'll focus on five parts for setting up the scene:
 1. The Game Heads-Up Display (HUD)
 2. The borders and obstacles
 3. Player Spawn-Points